 Branch Office (BO)

-Branch Office of a foreign company must be registered with ACRA.
+The Branch Office of a foreign company must be registered with ACRA.
 It is an extension of the foreign company and lacks a legal identity of its own.
 The Branch office must carry the name of the foreign company and also state explicitly that it is a Branch Office.
-The foreign company is responsible for the debts and liabilities of the BO.
+In setting up a branch office in Singapore, the foreign company is responsible for the debts and liabilities of the BO.

 It is a locally incorporated private limited company and the foreign company holds all or majority of its shares.
 Singapore allows for 100% foreign ownership, therefore the foreign company can wholly own the shares or it may partially share the ownership with a local entity or another foreign company.
 Foreign SMEs generally prefer setting up a local subsidiary because it has a separate legal entity and it is treated as a local entity for tax and other legal purposes.